RNAdetective/AIDD/README.md

 * Make sure you have the right 2.0 or 3.0 option selected and click add device.
 * Then select the appropriate device from the menu.
 * Then apply changes and restart the virtualbox.
-* The final path should be /media/user/whatever you named you external drive
+* The final path should be /media/user/whatever you named you external drive and this needs to be entered in the command prompt instead of /media/AIDD
+* Alternatively you can add a folder to the external drive and then share this folder as described in A

 C.	If you choose the internal drive use these instructions to add an internal hard drive space.